briankoser/sfc-listeners-guide/episodes/0150-top-ten-all-time-favorite-sci-fi-things.md

   </div>
 </div>

-C. S. Lewis said {% workTitle "The Lord of the Rings" %} is the greatest work of literature since {% workTitle "The Odyssey" %}.
+C. S. Lewis said {% work "The Lord of the Rings" %} is the greatest work of literature since {% work "The Odyssey" %}.

 {% timeLink podcast_file_url, '1:00:11' %} Sci-Fi Christian Story Time: Ben's Parking Ticket, Part 3